 An investigation with ramifications across the Americas has culminated in the arrest of an old-school Colombian drug trafficker who managed to adapt to major evolutions in regional criminal dynamics, in part by following in the footsteps of other similar figures.

 Colombian authorities arrested José Bayron Piedrahita Ceballos in his luxurious country home in the department of Antioquia in the early morning hours of September 29, reported El Tiempo.
 Piedrahita, a business tycoon and Colombian national, was charged last week with obstruction of justice and corruption in a US federal court.

-The US indictment argues that Piedrahita bribed an officer from the US Immigration and Customs Enforcement (ICE) agency with cash, liquor and a sex worker during a trip to the Colombian capital Bogotá.
+The US indictment argues that Piedrahita bribed a special agent from the United States’ Homeland Security Investigations (HSI) unit, a sub-agency within the US Immigration and Customs Enforcement (ICE) agency, with cash, liquor and a sex worker during a trip to the Colombian capital Bogotá.
 In return, the ICE agent allegedly corrupted records and misled several other US officials from different agencies.
 These actions allegedly contributed to a judge’s decision to close a 1996 indictment against 18 alleged members of the Cali Cartel, including Piedrahita.

 However, the respite was short-lived for the man accused of having worked for essentially all major Colombian drug trafficking groups since the Medellín Cartel.
 By May 2016, Piedrahita’s name was added to the US Treasury Department’s so-called “Kingpin List” for his ties to the Medellín-based Oficina de Envigado crime network.